Xenophobia and discrimination in Turkey: Overview

 One of the main challenges which is facing Turkey according to the European Commission against Racism and Intolerance (ECRI) is the need to reconcile the strong sense of national identity and the wish to preserve the unity and integrity of the State with the right of different minority groups to express their own senses of ethnic identity within Turkey, for example, the right of a minority group to develop its own sense of ethnic identity through the maintenance of that ethnic identity's linguistic and cultural aspects.

 In a recent discovery by the Armenian newspaper Agos, secret racial codes were used to classify minority communities in the country.
 According to the racial code, which is believed to be established during the foundations of the republic in 1923, Greeks are classified under the number 1, Armenians 2, and Jews 3.
 Altan Tan, a deputy of the Peace and Democracy Party (BDP), believed that such codes were always denied by Turkish authorities but stated that "if there is such a thing going on, it is a big disaster.
 The state illegally profiling its own citizens based on ethnicity and religion, and doing this secretly, is a big catastrophe".

 According to research which was conducted by Istanbul Bilgi University, with the support of the Scientific and Technological Research Council of Turkey (TÜBITAK) between 2015 and 2017, 90 percent of youths said they would not want their daughters to marry someone who was "from the 'other' group."
 While 80 percent of youths said they would not want to have a neighbor who was from the "other," 84 percent said they would not want their children to be friends with children who were from the "other" group.
 84 percent said they would not do business with members of the "other" group.
 80 percent said they would not hire anyone who was from the "other."
 Researchers conducted face-to-face interviews with young people between the ages of 18 and 29.
 When they were asked to state which groups they most perceived to be the "other," they ranked homosexuals first with 89 percent, atheists and nonbelievers ranked second with 86 percent, people from other faiths ranked third with 82 percent, minorities stood at 75 percent and extremely religious people ranked fifth with 74 percent.

+Racist and xenophobic rhetoric has also appeared in political and public discourse.
+Uğur Derin argues that the late-Erdoğan administration attributed "every possible problem to internal and external enemies."
+He writes that, in Turkey, "personae non gratae" have commonly been associated with Armenians, Greeks and Jews, alongside anti-communist and racial slurs.